PavelPll/RNA_RAG/README.md

 Exploring the Use of Retrieval-Augmented Generation (RAG) in RNA Sequence Analysis

 ## Description
-* RAG context construction
+* RAG context construction:
-    * From textbooks
+    * from textbooks
-    * From images
+    * from images
     * from RNA 3D structure
     * from RNA diffusion model
 * Example: Using RAG to Decode and Evolve RNA Molecules